Where will Storm Babet in the UK and when?

 The Met Office have issued an Amber weather warning for parts of the UK this week as Storm Babet is set to bring heavy wind and rain to the country.

-Storm Babet is predicted to cause travel disruption with flooding, road closures and train delays likely, as the harsh weather spreads across the UK.
+Storm Babet is predicted to cause travel disruption with flooding, road closures and train delays likely, as the harsh weather spreads across Scotland, Northern Ireland, England and Wales.
+The storm's name was chosen by the Dutch weather agency KMNI after a woman who visited an open day at its headquarters and put her own name forward.

-This latest weather development comes after the country saw heatwaves in both September and October, which is in stark contrast to the forecast this week.
+This latest weather development comes after the country saw temperatures soar in September and the beginning of October, which is in stark contrast to the forecast this week.

 - Listen to the MAFS UK: It's Official!
 The Married At First Sight podcast with Yasmin Evans is on Global Player now